MadhuraBelsare1/card-developer/docs/release-notes/card/card_overview.md

    * **Delete:** deletes account associations.

-<span style="color:#ff6600;">**Transaction**</span> feature enables cardholders to retrieve recent card transactions history as well as allow cardholders to search for multiple transactions by specific search criteria, multiple dates and multiple merchant.
-(Non-Transaction Token - NTT)
+<span style="color:#ff6600;">**Transaction**</span> feature enables cardholders to retrieve recent card transactions history as well as allow cardholders to search for multiple transactions by specific search criteria, multiple dates and multiple merchant. _(Non-Transaction Token - NTT)_

    * **Search:** retrieves transaction details of a given card based on the criteria submitted.
 Terminal Search: retrieves transaction details for a specified terminal.
 Available for EPOC and Credit Gateway only.

-<span style="color:#ff6600;">**Update**</span> Status feature allow clients to retrieve and update the Status and Reason codes for a debit card.
+<span style="color:#ff6600;">**Update Status**</span> feature allow clients to retrieve and update the Status and Reason codes for a debit card.
 Cards may be identified by Card Number or Member Number.
-The API may be used to provide client users convenient access to maintain cards or to allow cardholders to perform simple updates, such as to deactivate or re-activate a card.
-Supports Pan Tokenization (Non-Transaction Token - NTT)
+The API may be used to provide client users convenient access to maintain cards or to allow cardholders to perform simple updates, such as to deactivate or re-activate a card. _Supports Pan Tokenization (Non-Transaction Token - NTT)_

    * **Status:** updates the card status
    * **Search:** retrieves the card status